zatech/meta/slackbot-guysgals-responses.md

 # When someone says

-you guys, these guys, my guys, those guys, hey guys, hi guys, the guys, these guys, thanks guys, guyz, your guys, your guyz
+you guys, these guys, my guys, those guys, hey guys, hi guys, the guys, these guys, thanks guys, your guys

 # Slackbot responds